 View a full list of funds in The New York Community Trust, Long Island Community Foundation, and the Westchester Community Foundation.

-View a full list of organizations that received more than $25,000 in 2019—including competitive grants recommended by our staff, and those suggested by advisors of individual funds.
+View a list of organizations that received more than $25,000 in 2020—including competitive grants recommended by our staff, and those suggested by advisors of individual funds.

 See more content from the Annual Report.

-Simple: Starting a fund with us is simple and easy.
+Easy & Flexible: You decide what to give, how much to give, and what to name your fund.
 Most funds can be started with just a letter of agreement or a single paragraph in a will.

-Tax-Smart: Because The New York Community Trust is a public charity, donors get the maximum benefit allowed by law.
-Learn more about being a donor.
+Tax-Efficient Investment: Choose from our investment options and grow your fund tax-free over time.
+Because The New York Community Trust is a public charity, donors get the maximum benefit allowed by law.

 Let Us Help You Help Your Clients